- Latin America

 Executive DirectorPhone: +1.202.384.1980

-Annette studied political science, law and sociology at the University of Mainz in Germany.
+Ms. Heuser studied political science, law and sociology at the University of Mainz in Germany.
 She has authored articles on trans-Atlantic relations and European affairs that have appeared in major US and European publications, and she has appeared on numerous television news programs.
-Annette is a member of the Atlantic Council Board of Directors and its Strategic Advisors Group.
+Ms. Heuser is a member of the Hague Institute for Global Justice Supervisory Board, the Atlantic Council Board of Directors and its Strategic Advisors Group.
 She is also a member of the European Council on Foreign Relations.
 She previously served on the World Economic Forum’s Global Agenda Council on the Future of the European Union and was vice chair of the Council on Foundation’s Global Philanthropy Committee for four years.